Taylor, Lang & Co

 Taylor, Lang & Co. was a textile machinery manufacturer based in Stalybridge, Greater Manchester, England.

 The company was founded in 1852 as a tradesmen's co-operative with twenty-three members.
 It was originally known locally as 'The Amalgamated Shop'.
 The name 'Taylor Lang' may have originated in 1859.

 Taylor, Lang & Co. was based at the Castle Iron Works on Grosvenor Street, Stalybridge.
+The site is currently occupied by a Tesco Superstore.
 The founders worked long hours at a reduced wage until the business was well-established and later became known all over the world as Taylor Lang's.

 The company designed and manufactured cotton spinning machinery, distributing to a global market.
+The company's fortunes closely mirrored the broader fortunes of England's cotton manufacturing industry, although export markets later reduced reliance on domestic markets.

+In August 1892 William Thomas Watts – the eldest son of one of the company's founders wrote:

+In January 1995 William Thomas Watts wrote:

+By 1895 William Thomas Watts wrote that:

 In the 1920s it acquired Lord Bros. of Todmorden.

 In the recession of the 1930s, Platt Brothers, Howard and Bullough, Brooks and Doxey, Asa Lees, Dobson and Barlow, Joseph Hibbert, John Hetherington and Tweedales and Smalley merged to become Textile Machinery Makers Ltd. Taylor, Lang & Co. was the largest company outside this group, but was acquired in 1936.
 The individual units continued to trade under their own names until 1970, when they were rationalised into one company, Platt UK Ltd. In 1991, this company became Platt Saco Lowell.